Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

 There wasn’t a single hotel staff member to be seen.
 Two tournament organisers had set up a little reception on fold-out plastic tables near the main doors.
 They gave me the stink-eye when I went over to register, as the last confirmed entrant; in hindsight, I think they were only still there because they were waiting for me to show up.

 I paid my fee — in Euros that I had obtained at the larcenous airport exchange rate — got my hotel room key, and set about looking for food.
-That quest went poorly too: there were no shops or restaurants anywhere near the hotel, and the in-house restaurants had long since closed.
+This quest went poorly too: there were no shops or restaurants anywhere near the hotel, and the in-house restaurants had long since closed.
 I settled for convenience store snacks that I managed to pick up near the subway station a mile away, navigating by dragging myself towards the highest density of lights I could see, like a grounded moth.

 Back at the room, I tried to get some sleep and ignore the emergency rappelling equipment stowed away in a side cupboard.
-Rumour was that they were installed in case the North invaded; you were supposed to smash the window and escape as the missiles fell, instead of trusting the deathtrap elevators or lava-tube stairwells.
+Rumour was that these were installed in case the North invaded; you were supposed to smash the window and escape as the missiles fell, instead of trusting the deathtrap elevators or lava-tube stairwells.
 Only if you were on the lower floors though.
 They didn’t bother installing the equipment in the upper floors where the fancy people were.
 Too far up?
 Not worth saving?

 I only remember the next morning as series of blurry snapshots.
-Buffet breakfast in the empty hotel restaurant (where did everyone else eat?), maroon booths with gold-paint trim.
+Buffet breakfast in the empty hotel restaurant (where did everyone else eat?).
+Maroon booths with gold-paint trim.
 Shuttle to the venue.
 The usual meet and greets.
 One of the commentators asking if I wanted to do a shift in the booth.
 Being exiled to the overflow hall, the hall of bad juju, buried deep away from the main pistes, down two flights of stairs and the passage of mansweat.
 More coffee.
 Warm up.
 Too much coffee.
 Popped a nicotine tablet to calm my nerves.
 Whoops, too much.
 Then the pools being called.
 Piste next to the doors.
 And the medic.
 Good sign.

 There are no weight categories in sabre, or — more usefully — height categories, unlike in virtually every other combat sport.
 The idea is that the sabre itself provides enough of an equalising force to keep things fair even between fighters of wildly divergent physiques; as a man who has been on the wrong end of that spectrum, I can confidently declare that the sabre is overrated as an equaliser.

-First bout, against Benedict Peter Wagner, 6 and half feet of jovial German destruction from the little chemical company town of Dormagen: “where the Bayer water makes everything bigger”.
+First bout, against Benedict Peter Wagner, six and half feet of jovial German destruction from the little chemical company town of Dormagen: “where the Bayer water makes everything bigger”.
 Some say he’s injured more teammates in training than his opponents in tournaments, and that he is banned from bouting other Germans for at least a fortnight before events.
 He’s the reason why we now have 800N-rated Kevlar gloves, after he once impaled a teammate’s hand with a blunt sabre.
 He once threw a tantrum bad enough to get him black-carded long enough for him to develop a Baileys-and-cereal breakfast habit.
 By all accounts, he was a sweetie-pie the rest of the time.
 I guess I’d say that too, given his resumé.

 Ja, he wrote back.
 I promise I won’t.